 For your projects, you frequently engage with scientists.
 What has been your experience of this artist-scientist collaboration?

-I start by looking for unique natural histories, perspectives on the world, that also tell stories about ourselves as humans, our emotions, and the ways we make sense of what’s around us.
-Right now, for example, I am speaking with Anne Pringle, a researcher in Boston, who has been writing about the symbiotic life of Lichens, and how some species are technically immortal because they grow stronger and reproduce faster the older they grow.
+I start by looking for unique natural histories and perspectives on the world that also tell stories about ourselves as humans, our emotions, and the ways we make sense of what’s around us.
+Right now, for example, I am speaking with Anne Pringle, a researcher in Boston, who has been writing about the symbiotic life of Lichens and how some species are technically immortal because they grow stronger and reproduce faster the older they grow.

-You’ve been using VR in your pieces and to narrate your artistic ideas.
+You’ve been using VR in your pieces to narrate your artistic ideas.
 What has this media contributed to your artistic practice?
-And where do you see the technology going to?
+And where do you see the technology going?

 VR represents a move away from the video.
-Video to me is a static old school medium.
+Video, to me, is a static old-school medium.
 VR, as I make it anyway, runs from real-time simulated video game engines.
 Things in my organic world live, to a certain extent, and react to you.
-You can move around plants, watch them up close, and experience ecosystems transform.
-With video game engines you can connect almost anything to everything: physical objects, lights, people’s breathing, speakers, heat sensors.
+You can move around plants, watch them up close, and experience ecosystems transforming.
+With video game engines, you can connect almost anything to everything: physical objects, lights, people’s breathing, speakers, and heat sensors.
 There are so many possibilities for making art immersive and emotional.
 It’s also a little unpredictable.
 I never really can be sure exactly what someone experiences within the worlds I create.

-I know many artists like me, who work in less commercial art world formats, who cannot make a living selling work in galleries.
+I know many artists like me who work in less commercial art world formats and who cannot make a living selling work in galleries.
 Institutional support is crucial.
 If it disappears, then the work disappears.
-We will have to make it elsewhere, for commercial entities, game companies, ad agencies.
+We will have to make it elsewhere for commercial entities, game companies, and ad agencies.
 My chief enemy of creativity is, therefore, navigating the world in a way that allows me to foster future creative collaborations while remaining imaginative and true to the initial concepts and ideas.